CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Principle 7 - Size and Space for Approach and Use: Appropriate size and space are provided for approach, reach, manipulation, and use regardless of the user's body size, posture, or mobility.

    - Once again, this design principle does not specifically relate to the implementation of a tech app, tho it is important to ensure text and data are presented in a legible, understandable and clear way as to not require extraneous strain from users.

    As a social media application, we hope to make our application accessible and usable for all age groups, ranging from teens to adults.
 Expressing one's opinions and communicating is invaluable and an essential part of human life, so we think our app will apply to all age groups who enjoy learning, interacting with others and sharing opinions.

-   However, if we were to provide some sort of subscription or premium service, we think this would be most popular among teenagers and young adults.
-We feel that teens and Millenials would be the most willing and interested in possible additional features like bigger chatrooms, voice-calling features, or simply allowing for more user customization.
+   In particular, we think our app is less likely to be used by younger kids and older adults, who are either too young to be on social-media platforms and to contribute and understand conversations in a meaningful way, or of age where they find social media as uninteresting or un-seful.

 ## Use of GitHub Features
    Throughout the development of our web app, our group has been making use of several features available on GitHub.
 One such feature is branching.
 So far we have been making separate branches for each new feature that we implement.
 Once the feature has been implemented, we used the pull request feature on GitHub to ensure that other members of the group have a chance to review the code before the branch is merged into our main branch.